 - 2.6.1 An EC claim will be reviewed by the Student Experience and Support Officer EC Panel and a decision will be made to accept or decline the claim.
 If an EC Claim is accepted, then the student will be provided with Another Assessment Opportunity.
 This is an assessment undertaken at another point in the academic year, normally within the designated re-assessment periods in June (Semester One) or August (Semester Two).
+Apprenticeship and distance learning programmes usually offer reassessments outside of these main periods, students should speak to programme staff for clarification on when this will take place.
 This is normally a new piece of work and not a resubmission of the original work.
 Students requiring a short-term extension should refer to the 7-calendar day extension process (see Annex A). - 2.6.2 If an EC Claim is rejected, the reason for the rejection will be recorded and communicated to the student. - 2.6.3 If a student submits a number of EC claims, or a claim that highlights a particularly serious issue, then the student may be referred to another more appropriate process to ensure they are fully supported, as in some cases, it may be detrimental to the student to submit EC claims.
 For example, if a student has suffered a traumatic experience and submits claims for all work in one semester, it is likely to result in 'bunching' of all their assessments to the next assessment period, with the risk of impacting their performance in the re-assessments and other assessments scheduled for that time.
 In this case it may be more appropriate to suggest a Leave of Absence or the Support to Study process. - 2.6.4 The student will receive an email to inform them of the outcome of their EC claim.
 This will indicate if: - The claim has been accepted or, rejected.
-If rejected, the reason for the rejection will be recorded and communicated to the student. - Further evidence is required - If a meeting with the Student Experience and Support Officer is required - If another process is more appropriate to support their needs. - 2.6.5 The Professional Services team within the relevant Academic School will then ensure that the relevant Exam Board is aware of which students have an accepted EC claim to enable the board to make a decision about the most appropriate reassessment for the student. - 2.7 Implications of being awarded Another Assessment Opportunity
+If rejected, the reason for the rejection will be recorded and communicated to the student. - Further evidence is required - If a meeting with the Student Experience and Support Officer is required - If another process is more appropriate to support their needs. - 2.6.5 The Professional Services team within the relevant Academic School will then ensure that the relevant Exam Board is aware of which students have an accepted EC claim to enable the board to make a decision about the most appropriate reassessment for the student.

+2.7 Implications of being awarded Another Assessment Opportunity

 - 2.7.1 Where an EC claim for Another Assessment Opportunity is approved, this is usually undertaken at the next assessment opportunity.
-For semester two modules, where reassessment takes place in August, this will delay completion of the programme for final year students meaning that they will not attend July graduation with their cohort and for students not in their final year may mean they are unable to progress to the next level of study. - 2.7.2 If it is deemed that doing this may be detrimental to the student, then the Student Experience and Support team may consider other processes to support the student, for example Support to Study.
+For semester two modules, where reassessment takes place in August, this will delay completion of the programme for final year students meaning that they will not attend July graduation with their cohort and for students not in their final year may mean they are unable to progress to the next level of study.
+For apprenticeship students, another assessment opportunity may affect their programme end date. - 2.7.2 If it is deemed that doing this may be detrimental to the student, then the Student Experience and Support team may consider other processes to support the student, for example Support to Study.